 Guidelines to Submit Material for Report on Publications

 The purpose of the Report on Publications (RoP) is to illustrate the contributions that the faculty and academic staff at the University of Wisconsin-Eau Claire have made as indicated by their scholarly publications and presentations, creative achievements, scholarly awards, faculty/student research collaborations, and grant awards.

 Items You Should Submit for the RoP Publications, Presentations and Awards

-- Articles/essays editorially reviewed and published in scholarly journals or in the proceedings of professionally-recognized organizations.
+- Articles/essays editorially reviewed and published in academic journals or in the proceedings of professionally-recognized organizations (Include page numbers).

-- Books or essays/chapters in books that have been editorially reviewed and published.
+- Books or essays/chapters in books that have been editorially reviewed and published (Include page numbers).

 - Fiction (e.g. poetry or prose) and translations that have been editorially reviewed and published in scholarly journals or in books.

 - Musical compositions that have been performed in a full recital/concert or in a significant stage production and/or editorially reviewed and published.

 - Pamphlets, booklets, guidebooks, monographs, and substantive/final reports written for institutions, agencies or conferences.
 They must show the applicant’s name, and they must have been editorially reviewed, published, and library-circulated.

 - Photographs, slides, and artwork in a published work that has been editorially reviewed.